Did You Know? A Few Facts About Head and Neck Cancer

 Related Topic: How Precision Medicine Is Changing Cancer Care

 That’s why Henry Ford, along with other U.S. health systems and hospitals, hosts free head and neck cancer screenings each year during Oral, Head and Neck Cancer Awareness Week in April, an effort led by The Head and Neck Cancer Alliance.

 A head and neck screening generally takes about 10 minutes and includes:

 - Completing a short paper questionnaire to assess your risk for head and neck cancer

 - A private, sit-down meeting with a medical expert who will use a tongue-depressor to look inside your mouth and throat

 It’s a simple and painless cancer screening that could save your life.

-Even if you aren’t able to make this screening event, talk to your doctor about head and neck cancer risk and make sure you are up-to-date on all the recommended cancer screenings for your age and risk factors.
+Even if you aren’t able to make a free screening event in April, talk to your doctor about head and neck cancer risk and make sure you are up-to-date on all the recommended cancer screenings for your age and risk factors.

 To make an appointment with a Henry Ford physician, visit henryford.com or call 1-800-HENRYFORD (436-7936).